drorventura/HERE-Mobility-Demand-API-Developer-Guide/DemandDevGuide_RideStates.md

 AT_DROPOFF	| The vehicle is at the dropoff location COMPLETED	| The ride was completed successfully CANCELLED	| The ride was cancelled by the supplier or by the client.
+FAILURE | The ride was closed by HERE Marketplace due to connection timeout.

 ## Ride State Transitions ##